vijay-0108/ipldataanalysis/README.md

 result_margin: The margin of victory (e.g., number of runs or wickets).

-target_runs: The target runs set in the second innings (if applicable).
+target_runs: The target runs set in the second innings.

-target_overs: The target overs for the second innings (if applicable).
+target_overs: The target overs for the second innings.

 super_over: Indicates if the match went to a Super Over ('Yes'/'No').